Is Lack of Sleep Killing You?

 Skimping on sleep can affect your health in more ways than you might imagine.
 Getting less than 6 hours of sleep each night has been associated with lower overall brain activity.
 That affects people’s productivity, physical safety, and weight.
 Inadequate sleep increases your risk of developing psychiatric disorders such as ADD/ADHD, anxiety, and depression, and can also lead to serious health issues like diabetes, heart disease, and stroke.

 When you miss out on sleep, your brain pays the price.
-A recent study conducted in Italy found that a sleep deprived brain can actually begin to eat itself.
+A study conducted in Italy found that a sleep deprived brain can actually begin to eat itself.
 Chronic lack of sleep leads to irreversible loss of brain cells and also increases the brain plaque believed to contribute to age-related memory loss and Alzheimer’s disease.

 If you’re tired of being tired, here are three simple ways you can prevent the negative effects of sleep deprivation: